p3t3rtm/rapture2028/README.md

 - Major draft in the USA that includes women as well as men.
 Due to the push for gender equality.
 - Alien invasion/disclosure event.
 - Rapture of the Church some time in the year 2028 (My best guess based on everything I've looked into).
 - Antichrist is introduced.
 All power is given to him for 3.5 years.
 It will a man that comes from the Middle East region.
 He will mandate a one-world government, currency, and religion.
 You will be forced to worship him.
-He will mandate the mind-control chip (based on current neurolink technology) that is to be implanted in your right hand or forehead.
-If you refuse, your head will be cut off.
-If you take it, you will be damned to hell as it is the final rejection of God and free will.
+He will mandate the **mind-control (aka.
+Mark of the Beast)** chip (based on a type of neurolink technology) that is to be implanted in your right hand or forehead.
+If you refuse, your head will be cut off. **If you take it, you will be damned to hell as it is the final rejection of God and free will.**
 - Asteroid strikes off the coast of Florida, in the Atlantic Ocean.
 - Portland and Seattle split from the US and sink into the sea.
 - 10.0 earthquake that runs down the middle of the US nearly splitting the USA in half.